JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - Update color schema of app to match background of mascot
 - look into sapui5 vs openui5 (openUi5 does not have GeoMap)
 - look into problem with 24 remaining routes
-- fix handler to be normally performant: this.after('READ', `Stampboxes`
+- fix handler to be normally performant: this.after('READ', `Stampboxes` -> use joins to load only needed group information
 - Profile page
   - saved tours
   - overview achievements